 A. PBGC reviews your plan’s records to determine the benefits each person will receive.
 The amount we pay is subject to limits set by law.

 If you are already receiving a pension, we will continue paying you without interruption during our review.
 These payments are an estimate of the benefits that PBGC can pay under the insurance program.
-We will pay the benefits in the annuity form you chose at retirement, but they may be less than you were receiving from your plan.
+We will pay the benefits in the annuity form you chose at retirement, generally what you were receiving from your plan.

 If you have not yet retired, we will pay you an estimated benefit when you become eligible and apply to PBGC to begin payments.
 About four months before you are ready for your benefits to begin, contact us by calling the Customer Contact Center toll-free at 1-800-400-7242.

 We deposit most benefits into participants’ accounts electronically, the safest, most secure, and simplest method.

 A. After we have completed our review of all plan data and records, we will notify you in writing of your PBGC benefit.
 If you are receiving an estimated benefit, the letter will inform you whether your future payments will change and, if so, how much higher or lower they will be than the amount you are currently receiving.
 You have the right to appeal our determination.

 A. If your estimated benefits have been lower than the amount that PBGC ultimately determines you should be receiving, we will make up the difference in a single payment with interest when we have completed our review of your plan.